007harshmahajan/txn-manager/API_DOCUMENTATION.md

-# Dodo Payments - Transaction Manager API Documentation
+# Transaction Manager API Documentation

 ## Overview

-This document provides detailed information about the API endpoints available in the Dodo Payments Transaction Manager service.
+This document provides detailed information about the API endpoints available in the Transaction Manager service.
 The service is a RESTful API built with Axum that allows users to manage their accounts and transactions.

 ## Authentication